Arrow BOOK

 After the procedure

-After PRP, it is normal to experience:
+After PRP platelet rich plasma treatment, it is normal to experience:

 • Soreness or increased sensitivity at the treated area for a few days